China's JD.com looks to warehousing assets to help revive profits

-BEIJING (Reuters) - China’s second-largest e-commerce firm, JD.com Inc, said it is shifting management of its warehousing assets to a separate unit, in a move it hopes will revive profits after it swung back to a loss in April-June.
+BEIJING (Reuters) - China’s second-largest e-commerce firm, JD.com Inc (JD.O), said it is shifting management of its warehousing assets to a separate unit, in a move it hopes will revive profits after it swung back to a loss in April-June.

-JD.com, which counts Tencent Holdings Ltd, Walmart Inc and Alphabet Inc’s Google as investors, has been in and out of the red for the past year and on Thursday reported a second-quarter net loss of 334.4 million yuan ($49 million).
+JD.com, which counts Tencent Holdings Ltd (0700.HK), Walmart Inc (WMT.N) and Alphabet Inc’s (GOOGL.O) Google as investors, has been in and out of the red for the past year and on Thursday reported a second-quarter net loss of $334.4 million.

-That was nearly double forecasts for a 177 million yuan loss in a Thomson Reuters I/B/E/S poll of 18 analysts and reflected increased investments and slower sales.
+That was nearly double forecasts for a $177 million loss in a Thomson Reuters I/B/E/S poll of 18 analysts and reflected increased investments and slower sales.

 JD.com currently owns roughly 2.5 million square metres of warehouse space, part of it acquired in recent years on beneficial terms with local governments that are looking to boost job creation and which will soon start to yield returns.